 Indoor plants generally prefer a controlled, constant temperature of 65 to 75 degrees Fahrenheit during the day and 60 to 65 degrees Fahrenheit at night.
 When purchasing indoor plants, be sure to read the label to determine the temperature requirements of each one.
 When your home remains at a constant temperature, most plants will usually adapt to the environment.
 However, some plants require a cool period during the day to flower and bloom properly.

-Care for Indoor Plants
+How to Care for Indoor Plants

 When it's cold outside and you're missing the sunshine and greenery of warmer weather, liven up your home's interior with indoor plants.
 Houseplants brighten up your rooms, complement your décor and make the air inside your house fresher and healthier.

-Indoor environments are cooler, drier and a have lot less sunlight than the outdoors, so regular care of your houseplants is a must.
+Indoor environments are cooler, drier and have a lot less sunlight than the outdoors, so regular care of your houseplants is a must.
 Below are some indoor plant care tips to bolster your indoor green thumb and help your indoor plants thrive.

 Control Indoor Temperatures